GovTechSG/seed-documentation/faqs/cloudflare-warp-known-issues.md

   <details>
   <summary>Can I request to include IP addresses or domains in the Cloudflare WARP split tunnel list to exclude them from going through WARP and redirect them to go though other VPN?</summary>

-  Currently we do not support requests to modify Cloudflare WARP split tunnel or fallback domain entries that allow you to use other VPNs and Cloudflare WARP at the same time.
-If you want to use other VPNs, turn off Cloudflare WARP temporarily.
-Cloudflare WARP when manually turned off will be turned on automatically after three hours.
-However, from the security compliance aspect it is similar to connecting to external networks.
+  Currently, we do not accept requests for split tunnel or fallback domain entries because from a security compliance perspective, it would allow endpoints to access other VPN networks and act as a network bridge.
+If you want to connect to other VPN networks, turn off Cloudflare WARP temporarily.
+Note that Cloudflare WARP when manually turned off, will be automatically turned on after three hours.

   </details>
   </hr>